Sawall-Lab/Lab_management/5_Live_coral_measurements/3D_Models_Agisoft_Metashape_Pro.md

 <h4 id="Photo_Cloud_Troubleshooting">Photo Cloud Troubleshooting</h4>

-A. If the coverage does not look like enough to accurately generate a model from all angles, another video of the same coral can be added to the same chunk by following the steps under “Importing Videos”, and then coverage can be re-checked by following the steps under “Generating Photo Cloud”.
+- If the coverage does not look like enough to accurately generate a model from all angles, another video of the same coral can be added to the same chunk by following the steps under “Importing Videos”, and then coverage can be re-checked by following the steps under “Generating Photo Cloud”.

-B. If there are alignment issues, the system will say there are misaligned photos.
+- If there are alignment issues, the system will say there are misaligned photos.
     1. In Workspace, select the chunk with misaligned photos and its drop-down menu will appear.
     2. Select “Images” – it will say how many images are aligned, and the misaligned frames will appear with “NA” (see below).
         a.
 If there are very few misaligned images (less than 20%), their absence won’t negatively affect the model, and coverage is good already, remove the misaligned photos.